dvdzkwsk/react-redux-starter-kit/README.md

 ## Getting Started

-After confirming that your development environment meets the specified [requirements](#requirements), you can create a new project based on `react-redux-starter-kit` in one of two ways:
+After confirming that your development environment meets the specified [requirements](#requirements), you can create a new project based on `react-redux-starter-kit` by doing the following:

 ### Install from source